 Use this parameter to set which rear panel CC Pedal input will control volume for the current KB3 program.
 With a setting of Expression/Foot, volume can be controlled by a CC pedal plugged into either the rear panel input labeled CC Pedal 1 (volume), or the rear panel input labeled CC Pedal 2.
 With a setting of Expression, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 1 (volume).
-With a setting of Foot, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 1 (volume).
 With a setting of Foot, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 2.
-With a setting of Foot, setting of Foot, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 2.
-With a setting of Foot, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 2.
-With a setting of Foot, volume can be controlled by a CC pedal plugged into the rear panel input labeled CC Pedal 2.
+With a setting of None, volume control from both CC pedal inputs is disabled.